How much Spending Money do I need for my Safari in Uganda?

 A reasonable amount for a safari in Uganda could be around $200 to $300 per person, depending on your preferences and itinerary.
 However, this can vary widely depending on your circumstances, so it’s always a good idea to research and plan your trip in advance to better understand the costs involved.

-How much Money should I bring for my Safari?
-It depends on your spending habits and your preferences.
-If you have an expensive bottle of wine at a lodge, you will need more than if you drink Beer or Sodas.
+So, how much money should you bring for your Safari?
+This largely depends on your spending habits and preferences.
+For example, if you prefer an expensive bottle of wine at a lodge, you’ll need to budget more than someone who opts for beer or soda.

 Things that you will need cash for on a Safari in Uganda